 STOP PRESS: Last minute extension by the YHA for five camping barns

 Taddington, Alstonefield and Puttenham Camping Barns,and Dolgoch and Tyn Cornel Hostels have all received last minute extensions from the YHA, who will continue to market their accommodation until 30th May 2017.
 After 30th May these hostels and camping barns will remain open and welcoming guests as part of the Independent Hostels network.
-All the Ex-YHA camping barns are open and welcoming guests now and into the future.
-You can contact the barns with extensions and those that are no longer part of the YHA via the Independent Hostel network.
+All the Ex YHA camping Barns are open and welcoming guests now and into the future.
+Here you can find out more about the ex-yha camping barns and YHA hostels and Bunkhouses that are now part of the Independent Hostel network.